jembi/openhim-mediator-datim/README.md

 ```

 There is a test server that acts as DHIS2 which you can also run for local testing: `$ node test/test-dhis-server.js`

+Then you can test the mediator by running the following from the `test/` directory: `$ curl -d @adx.xml http://localhost:3000`.

+There are also some basic automated test that you can run with `npm test`.